-22IS025 / 22ISH25 /22ISM25 EXPLORATORY DATA ANALYSIS
+22IS025/22ISH25/22ISM25 EXPLORATORY DATA ANALYSIS 2023

-- To outline an overview of exploratory data analysis. - To implement data cleaning and preparation techniques. - To perform descriptive statistics and data visualization techniques to present insights from the data. - To apply univariate, bivariate, multivariate, correlation, and time series data exploration and analysis techniques - To use dimensionality reduction techniques for simplifying complex datasets and visualize high-dimensional data.
+- To outline an overview of exploratory data analysis. - To implement data cleaning and preparation techniques. - To perform descriptive statistics and data visualization techniques to present insights from the data. - To apply univariate, bivariate, multivariate, correlation, and time series data exploration and analysis techniques - To use dimensionality reduction techniques for simplifying complex datasets and visualize high- dimensional data.

-- 1. Understand the fundamentals of exploratory data analysis. - 2.
-Implement the data cleaning and preparation techniques. - 3.
-Apply advanced data visualization techniques to explore complex relationships and patterns in the data. - 4.
-Analyze and interpret relationships between variables using EDA analysis techniques to gain insights into complex data patterns. - 5.
-Apply dimensionality reduction techniques, such as Principal Component Analysis (PCA), to simplify complex datasets and extract essential features.
+- 1. Analyze the fundamentals of exploratory data analysis - 2.
+Apply the data cleaning and preparation techniques on the provided dataset. - 3.
+Apply advanced data visualization techniques to explore complex relationships and patterns in the data - 4.
+Analyze the relationships between variables using EDA analysis techniques to gain insights into complex data patterns - 5.
+Apply dimensionality reduction techniques, such as Principal Component Analysis (PCA), to simplify complex datasets and extract essential features

-PO1:Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO1: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.